Sarah Smith--books and beyond

 Obviously you can do this with software too, using cut-and-paste in your standard word processing package or something more specialized.
 Some people use the Outline function in Word.
 I use several programs:

-- Use it with Literature & Latte's mind-mapping software, Scapple.
+• Use it with Literature & Latte's mind-mapping software, Scapple.
 Pretty, easy to use, and very reasonably priced.
-Rumor has, etc., that Scrivener and Scapple will be working together soon, which will be great.
+You can drag Scrivener and Scapple text back and forth.

-- Lotus Agenda, Mitch Kapor's hand-designed program for sorting every kind of textual information every possible way.
-Agenda is an older DOS program and genuinely hard to learn, but there's nothing half so powerful.
-It may change your life.
-Lotus Agenda is now freely available, and I have a version that includes a sample file that more or less tells you how to use it.
+• I used to recommend Lotus Agenda, Mitch Kapor's hand-designed program for sorting every kind of textual information every possible way.
+Airtable is my Agenda now.
+Still, Agenda has its friends, and I have a version that includes a sample file that more or less tells you how to use it.
 Download the Zipped file right here, and contact me with any questions.